karimawi/Guava/README.md

 as for manual installation, just download the source code, install the modules and run the Python file.

-> ⚠ This project is made to work for Windows computers, I did not test this on any other OS.
+> ⚠ This project is made to work for Windows computers, it will not work as intended on any other OS.<br/>
+> ⚠ Guava is still in beta, it's expected to have a lot of bugs, please let me know if you encounter any by [opening an issue](https://github.com/karimawii/Guava/issues/new/choose)

 <br/>
 <br/>